lucasoshiro/lambdasort/README.md

 #### Using Church lists in `partition`

 Let's use Church lists in quicksort!
-First of all, we're going to convert `partition` to operate over Chuch lists.
+First of all, we're going to convert `partition` to operate over Church lists.
 Currently, our situation is this:

 ~~~python
 def partition(A):